abhi3700/My_Learning_Databases/Postgres/commands.md

 - Quit: `\q`

 ## GUI App

+> Used to see the connections as `$ brew services list` show improper results at times.

 There is an app called 'Postgres.app' which is a full-featured PostgreSQL installation packaged as a standard Mac app.